Faraday-dot-py/Simple-ASF/docs/index.md

 ### Usage in Configuration Files

-When editing the ``/src/config.json`` file, stay above the line, you only need to edit the ``sortMetrics`` and ``renderRequiredStars`` parameters.
+When editing the ``/src/config.json`` file, stay above the line, you only need to edit the ``sortMetrics`` and ``renderRequiredStars`` parameters. <br /><br />

-You can also change the title of the app by going to the ``package.json`` file and changing the ``name`` parameter.
+You can also change the title of the app by going to the ``package.json`` file and changing the ``name`` parameter. <br /><br />
 The final thing that you may want to edit is the ``/src/App.css`` file.
-This file contains the CSS for the app, and you can edit it to change the look of your app.
+This file contains the CSS for the app, and you can edit it to change the look of your app. <br />

-There is already premade CSS, so I wouldn't mess with it unless you know what you are doing.
+There is already premade CSS, so I wouldn't mess with it unless you know what you are doing. <br />

 ## Deploying your app
-Once you have finished editing your app, you can deploy it to the web.
+Once you have finished editing your app, you can deploy it to the web. <br />
 Vercel makes this super simple, all you have to do is:
 1. Create a Vercel account
-Navigate to [vercel.com](https://vercel.com) and create an account.
+Navigate to [vercel.com](https://vercel.com) and create an account. <br />

 2. Link your repo
-Once you have created an account, click the "Add New" > "Project" button in the top right corner.
+Once you have created an account, click the "Add New" > "Project" button in the top right corner. <br />

-    1. Follow the prompts to link the proper GitHub repository.
+    1. Follow the prompts to link the proper GitHub repository. <br />

-    2. Rename the project to whatever you want.
+    2. Rename the project to whatever you want. <br />

     3. Add environment variables
-    Open the "Environment Variables" dropdown in the project settings.
+    Open the "Environment Variables" dropdown in the project settings. <br />

-    Copy the entirety of your ``.env`` file into the ``key`` field, and it should auto-populate with all of your environment variables
+    Copy the entirety of your ``.env`` file into the ``key`` field, and it should auto-populate with all of your environment variables <br />

-    If this doesn't work for some reason, you can manually add each environment variable.
+    If this doesn't work for some reason, you can manually add each environment variable. <br />

-!!!Note
-    Make sure that all spelling and capitalization are correct, otherwise your app will not work.
-(Copy and paste what you can)
+    **Note: Make sure that all spelling and capitalization are correct, otherwise your app will not work.** (Copy and paste what you can)<br />

 4. Deploy your app
-Click the "Deploy" button at the bottom
+Click the "Deploy" button at the bottom<br />

-After waiting about a minute, your app should be deployed!
+After waiting about a minute, your app should be deployed! <br />

-Navigate to the URL that Vercel gives you to see your app in action.
+Navigate to the URL that Vercel gives you to see your app in action. <br />

-Verify that it works by submitting a form and navigating to [Your Firebase Dashboard](https://console.firebase.google.com), selecting your project, and opening the Realtime Database on the left panel
+Verify that it works by submitting a form and navigating to [Your Firebase Dashboard](https://console.firebase.google.com), selecting your project, and opening the Realtime Database on the left panel  <br />

-In there should be the data that you just submitted.
+In there should be the data that you just submitted. <br />

-The nice thing about Vercel, is that it will automatically update your website for you whenever you push to the main branch of your repository.
+The nice thing about Vercel, is that it will automatically update your website for you whenever you push to the main branch of your repository. <br />

-So if you want to change the way that your form looks, all you have to do is edit it and push it to Github.
+So if you want to change the way that your form looks, all you have to do is edit it and push it to Github. <br />